Man carries young boy through flood waters.

 Did you know?

-If you’re seeking a new credit card to help cover the cost of repairs or living expenses, be sure to find a credit card that works best for your financial situation.
+If you’re seeking a new credit card to help cover the cost of repairs or living expenses, be sure to find the best credit card that works for your financial situation.
 You can easily compare Discover credit cards to other industry-leading cards to find the right rewards program and eligibility criteria for you.

 Check your credit report regularly